tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 To update manually, you will need to "cut & paste" the raw code from GitHub into the SmartThings IDE, Save and Publish the code.
 I will leave it to the reader to work through the full individual steps, but the links to the code are the same as those that were used during the initial install process.

+Note that there are EIGHT SmartApps and TWO Device Handlers in this suite.
+For proper operation, you will need to copy/paste ALL 10 of these files into your IDE, even if you aren't going to use them all.
+At a minimum, you should also publish the Ecobee (Connect) SmartApp and the two Device Handlers.

 -------------------------
 ## Troubleshooting